The War Report 2: Report the War

 The War Report 2: Report the War is the fourth studio album by American hip hop duo Capone-N-Noreaga.
-It was released on July 13, 2010 via N.O.R.E.'s Thugged Out Militainment, Raekwon's Ice H20 Records, and EMI Records.
+It was released on July 13, 2010, via N.O.R.E.'s Thugged Out Militainment, Raekwon's Ice H20 Records, and EMI Records.
 Production was handled by Scram Jones, Alchemist, AraabMuzik, BT, Buckwild, DJ Green Lantern, Dreddy K. Amarae, Hazardis Soundz, Kyze, M3, Neo Da Matrix, SPKilla, Tha Bizness and Tony Heathcliff.
-It features guest appearances from Raekwon, Avery Storm, Busta Rhymes, Faith Evans, Imam Thug, Musaliny, Nas and The Lox.
+It features guest appearances from Ice H20 founder Raekwon, Avery Storm, Busta Rhymes, Faith Evans, Imam Thug, Musaliny, Nas and The Lox.

 Serving as a sequel to the duo's 1997 debut, The War Report, the album peaked at number 104 on the Billboard 200, number 19 on the Top R&B/Hip-Hop Albums, number 12 on the Top Rap Albums and number 10 on the Independent Albums charts in the United States.
 The first single from the album, "Hood Pride", was released on June 8, 2010.
 A video was released for "Pain" on July 11, 2010.
 Another video was released for "My Attribute" on July 12, 2010.
 A video was also released for the lead single on August 18, 2010.